 Richard Green was born about 1712 in Amwell Township.
 He was the only son of Samuel Green and Sarah Bull, and the third of four children.
 Around the time he reached adulthood, his mother had died and his father was exploring the unsettled lands in the north of New Jersey.
 By the late 1730s, Samuel Green was preparing to relocate to Sussex County (still part of Morris County), despite his high standing in Hunterdon County.

-Before leaving Amwell Township, Samuel Green married his third wife, Hannah (Annatie) Wright, daughter of John Wright and Orka (or Orcha).
+Before leaving Amwell township, Samuel Green married his third wife, Hannah (Annatie) Wright, daughter of John Wright and Orka (or Orcha).
 The identity of John Wright is a little problematic.
-There is evidence that he was the son of Richard and Constance Wright of Cooper’s Creek, Gloucester County.
-And there seems to be more compelling evidence that he was the son of John Wright of Hackensack.
-Both versions agree that Hannah Wright’s father John did die in Amwell Township in 1732, and had purchased 100 acres from Samuel Green in 1726.
-According to the Hammond map, this was located southwest of the Richard Bull-Richard Green property.1
+He may have been the son of Richard and Constance Wright of Cooper’s Creek, Gloucester County.
+But it is more likely that he was the son of John Wright of Hackensack.
+Both versions agree that Hannah Wright’s father John died in Amwell township in 1732, and had purchased 100 acres from Samuel Green in 1726.
+According to the Hammond Map, this was located southwest of the Richard Bull-Richard Green property.1

 Providing for the Green Children

 The other item on Samuel Green’s agenda before leaving Amwell Township was to make arrangements for his four children, providing them all with large tracts of land.
 Daughters Sarah and Margaret and their husbands (Benjamin Severns and John Opdycke) each received about 450 acres at or near the village of Headquarters.
 Daughter Ann married Joshua Opdycke in July 1738; they were probably given land in Kingwood Township soon afterwards.